 Uncontested Military Divorce in Georgia

 An Uncontested Georgia Military Divorce is fast, inexpensive and often a perfect fit for Service Members and their spouses.

 A Georgia military divorce for active duty or retired military service members does not have to be expensive.
 In an uncontested Georgia military divorce, for example, the parties have agreed in advance how to divide marital property, allocate debts, arrange for custody of minor children, and set child and spousal support.

 Cost of an Uncontested Military Divorce

-In some counties, such as Camden, our fee actually starts at $325 for a simple uncontested Georgia military divorce matter.
+In some counties, such as Camden, our fee actually starts at $475 for a simple uncontested Georgia Navy divorce matter.
+In Houston County, our fee for an uncontested Georgia Air Force divorce starts at $495.
+We offer services for uncontested Georgia Army divorce for as low as $495 in several counties.
 Our uncontested military divorce fee does not include the court costs which are typically around $275.

 We do not charge for postage, copies, or paralegal fees for your uncontested military divorce case.
 Our flat fees cover the entire cost for your uncontested divorce, except for court costs, and are paid in full at the beginning of your case.
 The court costs for your uncontested Georgia military divorce (typically $275) are not paid until you and your spouse have fully signed all of the necessary documents and we are ready to actually file your case with the court.